cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 ## Starport - Building Application-Specific Blockchains with one command

 [Starport](https://cosmos.network/starport/) is a developer-friendly command-line interface (CLI) tool for application-specific blockchains building on Tendermint and the Cosmos SDK.
 The CLI tool offers everything developers need to build, test, and launch a chain.
 It accelerates blockchain development by scaffolding and assembling all components needed for a production-ready blockchain.
 Starport makes the process from initial idea to production 95% faster, i.e. lets you build a blockchain in minutes.
-This lets developers focus better on the business logic of their application.
+This lets developers focus more strongly on the business logic of their application.

 With Starport developers can: